Use app permission policies to control user access to apps

 After you edit or assign a policy, it can take a few hours for changes to take effect.

-An end-user cannot interact with any functionality of an app that the user is not allowed to use.
+A user cannot interact with any functionality of an app that the user is not allowed to use.

 Users can search for blocked apps and request admin approval.
 Admins retain complete control to approve or ignore user requests.